StrombergNLP/strombergnlp/content/project/danish/funding.md

 ## [Danish Gigaword](https://gigaword.dk)

 It’s hard to develop good tools processing Danish with computers when no large and wide-coverage dataset of Danish text is readily available.
 To address this, the Danish Gigaword Project (DAGW) maintains a corpus for Danish with over a billion words.

+See [gigaword.dk](https://gigaword.dk) for releases and further info.
-PI: Leon Derczynski.
+PI: Leon Derczynski; Co-I: Manuel R. Ciosici.

 ## [LITHME](https://lithme.eu)